About – Our story

 What is ‘Can Anyone Hear Me?’

-Jenny approached Janie Fox with her extensive knowledge of the events sector and successful business owner Anne-Marie Khouri to help deliver these powerful summits and together they formed Red Rocket Events Limited.
+Jenny approached Anne-Marie Khouri to help deliver these powerful summits and together they formed Red Rocket Events Limited.

-Together Jenny, Anne-Marie and Janie bring many years of event, marketing and publishing experience to Can Anyone Hear Me?, plus a wide network across other verticals; from travel, technology, retail and training to Health and Safety.
+Together Jenny and Anne-Marie bring many years of event, marketing and publishing experience to Can Anyone Hear Me?

-Response to Can Anyone Hear Me? has been overwhelmingly positive.
-There is without doubt a requirement for this initiative as Paul Farmer CEO of MIND agrees “It is the right time to be holding an event like this where young people’s voices can be heard” .
+The response to Can Anyone Hear Me? has been overwhelmingly positive.
+There is without doubt a requirement for this initiative as Paul Farmer CEO of MIND agrees “It is the right time to be holding an event like this where young people’s voices can be heard”.

 A green paper was published in November 2017 on the transformation of mental health services for children and young people, extra funding has been promised and waiting times are to be cut from 12 to 4 weeks.
 We bring together representatives from different associations, schools, universities and charities plus local government and health authorities, policy makers and fund raisers to join the conversation and discuss practical solutions that will have a lasting impact.

-We are unique, in that we are committed to providing a platform where young adults have a voice and innovative, honest conversation can take place.
+We are unique, in that we are committed to providing a platform where young adults have a voice and where innovative, honest conversations can take place.